Back To Search Results

 Dermatomyositis or symptomatic sarcoidosis

-• In pediatrics: dose range 0.11 to 1.6 mg/kg/day divided into 3 or 4 doses.
+• The dose ranges from 0.11 to 1.6 mg/kg/d for children, divided into 3 or 4 doses.

 • Topical cream or ointment:

-• In adults: apply either 0.025% to 0.05% cream/ointment, or 0.1% to 0.5% cream/ointment twice or three times daily to the affected area
+• In adults, apply 0.025% to 0.05% lotion/cream/ointment or 0.1% to 0.5% cream/ointment 2 or 3 times daily to the affected area.

-Steroid Responsive Dermatoses (including atopic and contact dermatitis)
+Steroid responsive dermatoses (including atopic and contact dermatitis)

 • Topical cream or ointment: